Macks0/Opening_Shift/README.md

 This was developed as part of a college game development project to explore immersive interaction and gameplay in VR.

-  What This Project Is About
+What This Project Is About-
 The goal was to create an interactive and semi-realistic VR experience using Unity's XR Interaction Toolkit.
 We focused on building out the drink-making system and making the environment feel responsive to the player.

   Tools & Tech